corda/corda/README.md

 ## Features

-* A P2P network of nodes
+* Smart contracts that can be written in Java and other JVM languages
-* Smart contracts
+* Flow framework to manage communication and negotiation between participants
-* Flow framework
+* Peer-to-peer network of nodes
-* "Notary" infrastructure to validate uniqueness of transactions
+* "Notary" infrastructure to validate uniqueness and sequencing of transactions without global broadcast
-* Written as a platform for distributed apps called CorDapps
+* Enables the development and deployment of distributed apps called CorDapps
 * Written in [Kotlin](https://kotlinlang.org), targeting the JVM

 ## Getting started

-Firstly, read the [Getting started](https://docs.corda.net/getting-set-up.html) documentation.
+Firstly, read the [Getting Started](https://docs.corda.net/getting-set-up.html) documentation.

 Next, use the following guides to set up your dev environment: